raquentin/raquentin.github.io/content/posts/the-booklist.md

 ## In progress

 - **Linux Kernel Development** by Robert Love
-- **Operating Systems: Three Easy Pieces** by Andrea and Remzi Arpaci-Dusseau
 - **Introduction to Linear Algebra** by Gilbert Strang
 - **Pearls of Functional Algorithm Design** by Richard Bird
 - **The Little Book of Semaphores** by Allen Downey